jadecobra/python_tdd_exercises/source/functions/functions.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-* I create a file called ``functions.py`` in the project folder and the terminal shows an :doc:`/exceptions/AttributeError`\ , which I add to the list of exceptions encountered
+* I create a file called ``functions.py`` in the project folder and the terminal shows an :ref:`AttributeError`\ , which I add to the list of exceptions encountered

   .. code-block:: python